 “We found boosting the regulatory T-cells using sRAGE in the pancreas, pancreatic lymph nodes and spleen prevented diabetes, and also resulted in better insulin expression and function,” Dr. Leung said.

-“Our study suggests sRAGE could also be used to treat patients who have already developed type 1 diabetes to help with better blood glucose control because it can stop the that causes the symptoms of the disease.”
+“Our study suggests sRAGE could also be used to treat patients who have already developed type 1 diabetes to help with better blood glucose control because it can stop the inflammatory response that causes the symptoms of the disease.”

 The findings have been replicated by an independent research group at Novo Nordisk in the U.S.